harlanhaskins/HHBarCodeViewController/README.md

 HHBarCodeViewController is a quick modal Bar Code reader using the iOS 7 native bar code scanning APIs.

-This was originally for me to use because the only implementations I could find were code snippets on [blog posts](http://www.infragistics.com/community/blogs/torrey-betts/archive/2013/10/10/scanning-barcodes-with-ios-7-objective-c.aspx), so I consolidated that code and made it into a handy modal view controller that can be easily presented and has fancy delegate callbacks.
+This was originally for me to use because the only implementations I could find were code snippets on [blog posts](http://www.infragistics.com/community/blogs/torrey-betts/archive/2013/10/10/scanning-barcodes-with-ios-7-objective-c.aspx), so I consolidated that code and made it into a handy modal view controller that can be easily presented and has fancy delegate callbacks and blocks.

 Woohoo.